 Buddon Links is a relatively new golf course having been opened in 1979.

-It was designed by Peter Allis and Davis Thomas although there have been significant changes since.
+It was designed by Peter Allis and Davis Thomas, although there have been significant changes since, including the addition of 2 new holes.
+It has been brought up to a very testing Par 68.

 The Buddon Links is a fine complement to the Championship course and it is worth a player considering 18 holes over the Buddon Links as an introduction to links golf prior to tackling the more demanding Championship course.